7.4.1. GPU package¶

-- Atom-based data (e.g. coordinates, forces) moves back-and-forth between the CPU(s) and GPU every timestep.
+Atom-based data (e.g. coordinates, forces) are moved back-and-forth between the CPU(s) and GPU every timestep.

-- LAMMPS-specific code is in the GPU package.
+LAMMPS-specific code is in the GPU package.
 It makes calls to a generic GPU library in the lib/gpu directory.
-This library provides NVIDIA support as well as more general OpenCL support, so that the same functionality can eventually be supported on a variety of GPU hardware.
+This library provides either Nvidia support, AMD support, or more general OpenCL support (for Nvidia GPUs, AMD GPUs, Intel GPUs, and multi-core CPUs). so that the same functionality is supported on a variety of hardware.

-To use this package, you currently need to have an NVIDIA GPU and install the NVIDIA CUDA software on your system:
+To compile and use this package in CUDA mode, you currently need to have an NVIDIA GPU and install the corresponding NVIDIA CUDA toolkit software on your system (this is primarily tested on Linux and completely unsupported on Windows):

-- Check if you have an NVIDIA GPU: cat
+Check if you have an NVIDIA GPU: cat /proc/driver/nvidia/gpus/*/information

 Building LAMMPS with the GPU package: